openstack-archive/infra-manual/doc/source/developers.rst

 ===============

-The goal of this document is to walk you through the concepts and specifics that should be understood while contributing to OpenStack.
+The goal of this document is to walk you through the concepts and specifics that should be understood while contributing to projects hosted in the OpenDev infrastructure.

-Development on OpenStack requires at minimum an account on the OpenStack Gerrit Code Review System. **Effective** Development in OpenStack also requires interacting with other developers in IRC channels on Freenode.
+Development on OpenDev requires at minimum an account on the OpenDev Gerrit Code Review System. **Effective** Development in hosted projects also requires interacting with other developers in IRC channels on Freenode.
 It is recommended to start by getting set up on IRC so that one can ask questions if one encounters issues with other phases of account setup.

 IRC Account
 -----------

-OpenStack uses the Freenode IRC network for real-time communication.
+Most projects hosted on OpenDev use the Freenode IRC network for real-time communication.

 If you do not know how to connect to Freenode, the `Connecting to Freenode`_ document will help.

 It is **highly** recommended to `Register your IRC Nick`_.

-There are times when the OpenStack Project needs to configure our channels to only allow people to join who are using a Registered Nick.
+There are times when the OpenDev team needs to configure channels to only allow people to join who are using a Registered Nick.
 Registering a Nick also prevents someone else from taking a Nick that people come to know you by.